 Usually most rehearsals start with a read through of the script.
 The director will guide this read and may ask the actors to bring a certain energy to it.
 Some directors spend a lot of time around a table, working through the script, whereas some like to get up on the floor.
-Either way can work, though I like to do at least 2 reads of the play before getting up.
+Either way can work, though I like to do at least 2 reads of the play and some discussion on the text before getting up.

 Once the play is blocked and the scenes are beginning to take shape, it’s time to start doing runs.
 Runs of the play, or of certain acts, helps actors get the flow of the play and help the director see where the issues are.
 Often these are referred to as “stumble throughs” because they can be a pretty messy business.